ARUCC Groningen & Student Mobility Project

 The Project is being led by the ARUCC Groningen & Student Mobility Steering Committee chaired by Charmaine Hack, Registrar at Ryerson University and current President of ARUCC.
 Representatives from ARUCC, PCCAT, CUCCIO, and CanPESC sit on the Steering Committee.
 Supporting their efforts is Joanne Duklas of Duklas Cornerstone Consulting, a former ARUCC President.

 Consultation is ongoing.
-To date, ARUCC has consulted with more than 200 Canadian and international organizations including application centres, data exchange providers, councils on admissions/articulation and transfer, government, post-secondary institutions, allied organizations, regulatory bodies, and others to ensure a deeper understanding of the gaps and opportunities, and to capture advice and support for this next phase of the project.
-A Research Information Request supporting this work resulted in submission of 14 formal responses each of which is informing the Project.
+To date, ARUCC has consulted with hundreds of Canadian and international organizations including application centres, data exchange providers, councils on admissions/articulation and transfer, government, post-secondary institutions, allied organizations, regulatory bodies, and others to ensure a deeper understanding of the gaps and opportunities, and to capture advice and support for this next phase of the project.
+A Research Information Request supporting this work resulted in submission of 16 formal responses each of which is informing the Project.
 Consultation sessions expand ARUCC's efforts on an ongoing basis as the Project leadership seeks to achieve an evidence informed understanding of the gaps, promising practices, and potential opportunities that make sense for Canada.

 ARUCC Project Short Presentation January 24 2018